praditya/praditya.github.io/_projects/02_surge.md

 Project Description
 ---

-The project aims at characterizing delamination of glass fiber laminates when subjected to impact loading.
-Various laminates were prepared with different orientation, and were tested in Hopkinson Bar setup.
-The delamination was recorded using high speed camera, which were analysed using Digital Image Correlation technique.
+The project was aimed at characterizing delamination of glass fiber laminates when subjected to impact loading.
+Various laminates were prepared with different orientation, and were tested using Hopkinson Bar setup.
+The Hopkinson Bar setup was used to send a pressure impulse wave to the laminate held in fixture at one end, using a guided incident bar which was fitted with strain gages to study the impulse characteristics.
+The delamination was recorded a using high speed camera, which were analysed using Digital Image Correlation technique.
+The onset and growth of delamination was further quantified using image analysis in Matlab.

 [Project Report](http://exampleurl.com)
 ---